Government Property Awards 2025

 • Helped to create a smaller, better, and greener public estate.

-• Transformed the Government property portfolio, showcasing a shift to a higher quality, fit for purpose,
+• Transformed the Government property portfolio, showcasing a shift to a higher quality, fit for purpose, shared, more efficient, productive and sustainable estate.

 • Worked toward creating an estate which is more efficient, effective and sustainable.